 What’s the solution?

-Many times, it’s using a carrier that doesn’t require a full medical exam.
-There are two common solutions you can use to write life insurance and avoid a medical exam for your clients.
+Many times, it’s writing a life insurance policy that doesn’t require a full medical exam and there are two common solutions you can use to write life insurance and avoid a medical exam for your clients.

 What is Accelerated Underwriting or Non-Med Life Insurance?